UzL-ITS/pethmr.github.io/workpackages.md

 accessible penetration test process that tries to minimize the involvement of penetration test experts.

-A clear goal of the work package is to redefine the limits of what is possible by machine.
+The goal of this work package is to redefine the current limits of automatization of penteration testing.
 This is done, among other things, with self-learning components that use information from the SHoP module.
 This data augments APeT mechanisms to better understand the testing environment and the communication protocol.
 Today's tools, such as vulnerability scanners or specialized penetration testing tools rely on penetration testing experts that have to configure them properly depending on the specific application context, and then carefully check the